Captain Sir Edward Clive Milnes-Coates, 2nd Bt.

 F, #38204, d.
 19 September 1887

 From 3 June 1880, her married name became Milnes.
-As a result of her marriage, Sibyl Marcia Graham was styled as Baroness Houghton on 11 August 1885.
+After her marriage, Sibyl Marcia Graham was styled as Baroness Houghton on 11 August 1885.

 Children of Sibyl Marcia Graham and Sir Robert Offley Ashburton Crewe-Milnes, 1st and last Marquess of Crewe